 Jason started with ATS in October 2010 as the prep shop foreman running the unmanned trucks department.
 He eventually moved into the service shop foreman position and then the trailer shop service leader role.
 He is currently the shop manager at ATS, a position he has held for just over four years.

 If your fuel gels, you won’t be hauling freight anytime soon.
+We know that's the last thing you want.

 What is Fuel Gelling?
-(And its Consequences)

-Fuel Gelling: Fuel gelling happens in cold weather when the wax in diesel fuel crystalizes and prevents the flow to the engine or clogs fuel lines and/or filters.
+Fuel gelling happens in cold weather when the wax in diesel fuel crystalizes and prevents the flow to the engine or clogs fuel lines and/or filters.
 Paraffin waxes are combustible and help power the engine when burned, but they solidify when temperatures drop.
-The phases of fuel gelling are listed below.

 Cloud Point: The temperature at which wax in the fuel begins to crystallize and form solid particles.
+This is the start of the gelling process.
+It can start with temperatures as high as 32 degrees but normally occurs when temperatures fall at or below 20 degrees.

 Cold Filter Plugging Point: The temperature at which the engine fuel supply filters become plugged with wax particles.